Nitesho07/Bank-Management/README.md

 # 🏦 Bank Management System

 ## 📘 About The Project

 This project is a straightforward, terminal-based Bank Management System developed entirely in Python.
-It's designed to demonstrate object-oriented programming (OOP) principles and basic data persistence through the use of a simple JSON file as a database.
-This approach avoids the complexity of a full-scale database, making the code more accessible for learning.

-The main goal is to provide a clear and functional example of a core banking application.
-It serves as an excellent educational tool for understanding classes, objects, and methods in a practical, real-world scenario—perfect for learning and demonstration purposes within our coding society.
+It was built to apply and demonstrate a solid understanding of **Object-Oriented Programming (OOP)** principles and Python fundamentals.

+The system utilizes a simple **JSON file for data persistence**, showcasing practical skills in file I/O and data management within an application.
+The main goal was to build a functional and clear command-line application that simulates core banking operations, effectively demonstrating proficiency with concepts like **classes, objects, and methods** in a practical scenario.

 ---